LukaDoncic0/GAN-argcPredNet/README.md

 # Description
 This paper introduces a Generative Adversarial Networks, GAN-argcPredNet, which can be used for radar-based precipitation nowcasting.<br><br>
-The modified generator is stored in the `argc_PredNet.py file`, and the completion process of building GAN-argcPredNet is in the `model.py` file<br><br>
+The modified generator is stored in the `argc_PredNet.py file`, and the completion process of building GAN-argcPredNet is in the `model.py` file.<br><br>
 This network is trained to be a prediction model that extrapolates the next 7 frames from the first 5 frames.<br><br>
 # GAN-argcPredNet
 This model references the depth coding structure of the prednetmodel proposed by [bill-lotter](https://github.com/coxlab/prednet), and is based on the rgcLSTM design idea of [NellyElsayed](https://github.com/NellyElsayed/rgcLSTM).